Fern - Chapter Three

 “I thought so”, Fern says as if answering her own question.

 I am silent.
-I have no idea what to say or what to make of what she had just said.
+I have no idea what to say or what to make of

 “You know, if you want to tell me something you just should”, she said as if seeing straight through me.